Las Piñas–Parañaque Critical Habitat and Ecotourism Area: History

 In November 1973, the Construction Development Corporation of the Philippines (now Philippine National Construction Corporation) secured a government contract for the Manila–Cavite Coastal Road and Reclamation Project.
 The project to extend Roxas Boulevard south to Cavite province required reclamation of foreshore lands in Parañaque and Las Piñas.
-Construction of the 6.6 km coastal road started during the term of President Ferdinand Marcos Sr. and was completed and opened to traffic in September 1985.
+Construction of the 6.6 km coastal road started during the term of President Ferdinand Marcos and was completed and opened to traffic in September 1985.
 The island was formed during construction with plans to expand the island and continue reclamation of the coastal area from Bay City to Las Piñas following Philippine Reclamation Authority's masterplan for the Southern Reclamation Project.

 The islands were proclaimed as a Critical Habitat by the Philippine government through Presidential Proclamation No. 1412 on April 22, 2007.
 It covered 175 ha covering the two interconnected islands where important bird habitats such as mangroves, beach forests, lagoons, and mudflats are found.
 It was listed as a Ramsar wetland of international importance on March 15, 2013.
 Upon the enactment of the Republic Act No. 11038 (Expanded National Integrated Protected Area Act) on June 22, 2018, the LPPCHEA was legislated as a National Protected Area covering 181 ha.

 On February 12, 2019, approximately 22 Manila Bay land reclamation projects were announced by the government, sparking criticism.
 Among those to be affected by the reclamation projects is the Las Piñas–Parañaque Critical Habitat and Ecotourism Area.
 The city government and concerned agencies inaugurated The Wetland Center Museum at the Las Piñas-Parañaque Wetland Park on February 2, 2024 to mark World Wetlands Day.
 In 2025, the city's representative to Congress stated that he will push for reclamation projects in the wetland park for business purposes, which would permanently destroy the Ramsar site's natural environment and biodiversity.
 On September 25, 2025, President Bongbong Marcos vetoed a bill to expand Las Piñas-Parañaque Wetland Park by establishing a buffer zone with an area of 1128 ha, citing concerns over its effects on existing reclamation projects in the area and the risk of increased bird strikes in the vicinity of Ninoy Aquino International Airport.